Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 }
 ```

+The `session` object can contain frontend-specific session data to be used in dialog or by services.
+For more details, see [the session object](#session-object)

-The `event` object contains the following fields:
+The `event` object contains the following members:

 - `name`: A string corresponding to the name of the event, specified as an action in the service interface.
 - `status`: Either `started` or `ended`.